carolramsey/CS373-Fall-2016-Carol-Ramsey/Week1-Carol-Ramsey.md

 **Tip-of-the-Week:**

 Chris Stephenson is the head of Education for Google.
 Her research found that computational thinking was influenced by dispositions as well as knowledge.
-When I’ve interviewed developers, I have used questions related to these dispositions:
+These are true of all my favorite developers:
 •	Confidence in dealing with complexity
 •	Persistence in working with difficult problems
 •	The ability to handle ambiguity